ravachol/kew/website/site_src/contribute.md

 Thank you for your interest in contributing to kew!
 This page consists of two sections, how to contribute, and further down, how to develop for kew.

+kew is developed on:
+https://codeberg.org/ravachol/kew - Issues, PR:s go here.

+Mirror:
+https://github.com/ravachol/kew - Still used for some workflows, that haven't been migrated yet.

 ### Goal of the project

 The goal of kew is to provide a quick and easy way for people to listen to music with the absolute minimum of inconvenience.